Skip to main content

 Examples include completing a health risk assessment questionnaire, attending a nutrition seminar, or certifying that you have had an annual physical.
 The focus is on the action of participating, not on a specific health outcome.
 From a physiological perspective, these programs encourage the act of gathering information and building awareness.
 They prompt you to think about your health history, your lifestyle choices, and your personal goals.
 They are the initial phase of inquiry.

 The second, more complex structure is the “health-contingent” or “standard-based” program.
 Here, the financial incentive is linked to achieving a specific health target.
-This could involve attaining a certain body mass index (BMI), lowering your to a specific range, or reducing your cholesterol levels.
+This could involve attaining a certain body mass index (BMI), lowering your blood pressure to a specific range, or reducing your cholesterol levels.

 These programs move beyond information gathering and into active physiological management.
 They require a deeper level of engagement with your own biology.
 The legal framework surrounding these programs is necessarily more robust, as it must account for the vast biological diversity among individuals.